-Following that deal, Sleep Number signed a new multi-year extension deal with the NFL in August 2022, becoming its Official Sleep and Wellness Partner.
+Sleep Number signed a new multi-year extension deal with the NFL in August 2022, becoming its Official Sleep and Wellness Partner in the process.

 As per the terms of the latest deal, Sleep Number focuses on helping the NFL players improve their performance by maximising the benefits of a great night of sleep.